 Until now, asteroid and near-Earth object mining seemed far-fetched but is now transitioning from the realm of science fiction to reality.
 Three USGS Space Scientists discuss their vision for 2050 including the rationale for Solar System resource assessment and methodology, and essential planetary… Read More

 The weekend drive stopped a little bit short of the target, but that’s ok because it put the rover in reach of some interesting cross-bedded rocks.
 We decided to do a “touch and go” plan for Sol 1691, quickly analyzing the rocks in front of us and then continuing on to… Read More

-The IAU Working Group for Planetary System Nomenclature has approved the name Caralis Chaos for a feature on Mars.
-For more information, see the map of MC-29 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Gediz Vallis for a feature on Mars.
+For more information, see Mars map MC-23 in the Gazetteer of Planetary Nomenclature.